bloc97/GISR/README.md

 [Report](Report_FR.pdf) (In French)
 C Code
 Images used are located in the `test_images` folder, the algorithm outputs are in the `output` folder.
+The `test` bash script will compile the program using gcc and process all the test images.

 ## Results
 ![Examples](img/Comparison.png?raw=true)